The Meseta

 Rabé de las Calzadas

-A few more quiet kilometers and you’ll come to Rabé de las Calzadas.
+A few more quiet kilometres and you’ll come to Rabé de las Calzadas.
 The Camino is now slipping fully into the heart of the Meseta.
-There’s a fabulous albergue here—Albergue Liberanos Domine.
+There’s a fabulous albergue here, Albergue Liberanos Domine.
 A quintessential family-run place with a true homely feel.
 A real gem.
 The host is Clementina.
-If you’re like me and prefer to stay in that zone of being cut off from regular life—avoiding cities with their traffic and noise—this is the place to stay.
-The food is fantastic too.
-Proper home cooking, no frills, just love in a pot.
+If you’re like me and prefer to stay in that Camino headspace, avoiding cities with their traffic and noise, this is the place to be.
+The food’s great too, just proper home cooking, nothing fancy, but full of heart.

 Albergue Liberanos Domine